 Since boundaries are key in both escaping and avoiding the influence of toxic people, let us have a look at some simple ways to maintain boundaries in your life.

-#2 Relate to Toxic People as Business Contacts
+#2 Relate to toxic people as business contacts.

 Toxic people are always looking for information they can use against you.
 The more they know about you, about your feelings, and worries or challenges the more ammunition they have.
 When in the company of toxic people, try to relate to them as you would a business contact.
-Talk about simple, general topics, let them talk about themselves, but guard your personal thoughts, feelings, and opinions with vigor.
+Talk about simple, general topics, let them talk about themselves, but guard your personal thoughts, feelings, and opinions with vigour.
 This way you are:

 not going to give away information that will leave you vulnerable at a later date.